SoftwareHeritage/swh-environment/README.md

 This task should then spawn a series of loader tasks.

-For example, to add a recurring task that will scrape and maintain updated the Debian stretch distribution, one can do (from this git repository):
+For example, to add a (one shot) task that will list git repos on the 0xacab.org gitlab instance, one can do (from this git repository):

 ```
 $ docker-compose run swh-scheduler-api \
     swh-scheduler -c remote -u http://swh-scheduler-api:5008/ \
-	    task add swh-lister-gitlab-full -p oneshot instance=https://0xacab.org
+	    task add swh-lister-gitlab-full -p oneshot api_baseurl=https://0xacab.org/api/v4

 Created 1 tasks